 Baseball Made It, So Far, Through A Pandemic.
-Football Hopes To Follow.
+Football Hopes To Follow

 Baseball Made It, So Far, Through A Pandemic.
-Football Hopes To Follow.
+Football Hopes To Follow

 For Major League Baseball, it's on to the postseason.